anthonymendez/PyCraftServerManager/README.md

 * Launch Minecraft and PyCraft commands in the same terminal

+* Download Vanilla Minecraft Server Jars

-* Configure launch options, whitelist, and server properties through Python
+* Configure launch options, whitelist, and server properties through Python and terminal

 * Configure server launch Java or Game options.
 See [`launch_example.properties`](launch_example.properties).

 * Backup Server Files as ZIP or TAR through Python and terminal

-* Delete User Cache through Python and terminal

 * Schedule commands using cron-like scheduling.
 See [APScheduler CronTriggers](https://apscheduler.readthedocs.io/en/stable/modules/triggers/cron.html) and [How to Schedule like Cron](HOW_TO_CRON.md).

+* Delete User Cache through Python and terminal

 # Intended Feature List

-* Configure launch options, whitelist, and server properties through command line
+* Download Spigot, Paper, Forge, SpongeVanilla, and Fabric Minecraft Server Jars

+* Launch applciation through a single executable

 # Required